 University of Southern Mississippi student Logann Griffith also appreciated going beyond what her school has been able to teach her about CIs.

 “I had my cochlear implant class last semester, but that was more lecture based, so being able to be hands on has been especially helpful,” she says.
-“Also, I don’t see a lot in clinic right now because there’s not a lot of cochlear implants in Mississippi clinically, so being here has been very beneficial for that hands-on experience.
+“Also, I don’t see a lot in clinic right now because there’s not a lot of cochlear implants in Mississippi clinically, so being here has been very beneficial for that hands-on experience.”

-Griffith is seriously considering a focus on cochlear implants for her career, and she plans to put her newly acquired knowledge to good use as soon as possible.
+Griffith is considering a focus on cochlear implants for her career, and she plans to put her newly acquired knowledge to good use as soon as possible.

-“At my externship they do some cochlear implants along with hearing aids at that placement site,” she says, “so being able to be here and learn and then taking that back with me will help set me up for success.
+“At my externship they do some cochlear implants along with hearing aids at that placement site,” she says, “so being able to be here and learn and then taking that back with me will help set me up for success.”

 Entering the Job Market

 To prepare students to interview for a job in audiology, Phonak University also held sessions focused on practical skills they likely won’t find elsewhere in their studies.
+This is by design.
+In fact, a new session all about how to evaluate employee benefits packages was born out of a suggestion from a Phonak University alum who expressed a need for that information.

 Building a Network and a Foundation

 Lyde is a Phonak University alum, having first attended in 2025.
 “I established a lot of relationships last year, and I’m growing those relationships this year, reconnecting with both students and staff of Sonova,” she told The Hearing Review.
+And she hopes to build upon that foundation of relationships and knowledge she’s acquired as she looks toward her next steps.

 Now, all 50 students who attended Phonak University 2026 are better equipped to complete their educations and find a path in audiology that they can be excited about every day.